 Dealing with a panic attack

 Some people find that moving from chest breathing to tummy (abdominal) breathing can be helpful.
-Sitting quietly, try putting one hand on your chest and the other on your abdomen.
-You should aim to breathe quietly by moving your abdomen with your chest moving very little.
+Sitting quietly, try putting one hand on your chest and the other on your tummy.
+You should aim to breathe quietly by moving your tummy with your chest moving very little.
 This encourages the lower chest muscle (diaphragm) to work efficiently and may help you avoid over-breathing.

 What is the treatment for panic attacks and panic disorder?

-No treatment is needed if you have just an occasional panic attack.
+No treatment is needed if you just have an occasional panic attack.
 It may help if you understand about panic attacks.
-This may reassure you that any physical symptoms you get during a panic attack are not due to a physical disease.
+This may reassure you that any physical symptoms you have during a panic attack are not due to a physical disease.
 It may help to know how to deal with a panic attack.

 Cognitive behavioural therapy (CBT)

-- Cognitive behavioural therapy (CBT) is a mixture of the two where you may benefit from changing both thoughts and behaviours.
+- Cognitive behavioural therapy (CBT) is a mixture of the two where you may benefit from changing both your thoughts and your behaviours.

 If you have CBT and it works, the long-term outlook may be better than with treatment with antidepressants.
 However, CBT may not be available in every area, and does not suit everyone.